-Most blog entries were originally emails I sent to my friend (we’ll call her “M”) when I first met Andy’s family.
-(Some, like Blog#2, contain interactions and dialogue I was too mortified to record until recently.)
+This is a mostly a memoir blog.
+The first hundred or so entries were originally emails I sent to my friend (we’ll call her “M”) when I first met Andy’s family.
+(Some, like my second post, contain interactions and dialogue I was too mortified to record until recently.)
 Since I like my stories linear and I was a history major, I’m starting with the past.
 If I type really, really fast, and get lots of positive reinforcement, I might catch up to current events.
 (Look!
 I also write fantasy.)

 ABOUT HOW AUTUMN FLED TO LA AND NEVER LEFT

 I went to a program three thousand miles away from D.C. to keep all my sisters from stealing my boyfriends.
 Yes, ALL my sisters.
 Even the baby sister once charmed my high school crush into ditching me to have a tea party in her gingerbread playhouse.
 I graduated summa cum laude with multiple useless majors, and no job prospects — but without having a single boyfriend jacked.
 So I stayed in L.A., rescued some cats, and took up dancing.
 I worked as an executive assistant at a production company to support my cats and dance habit.
 My little apartment served as a hotel for various sisters’ successes:

 Genius Judgmental Doctor Sister: “I passed the MCATs!
 I’m going to Disneyland!”
 (Like it was ever in doubt.)

 Brilliant Blonde Lawyer Sister: “I passed the bar in two states!
 I’m going to Disneyland!”
 (Even less of a shock.)